ilkkanml/TV_Project_Platform/project-bible/00-project-rules.md

 It is not a stream hosting service.

+## Rule 2 - Product Must Stay Player-Only

+The product must stay focused on licensed player access.

+The platform may manage software subscriptions, licenses, device activation, reseller operations, payments, app versions, remote configuration, and account access.

+The platform must not become a content platform.

+The platform must not become a broadcast platform.

+The platform must not become a playlist marketplace.

-## Rule 2 - Backend Product Boundary
+## Rule 3 - Backend Product Boundary

-The backend must never provide, host, relay, transcode, package, sell, or distribute TV streams.
+The backend must never provide, host, relay, transcode, package, sell, resell, or distribute TV streams.

 The backend must never operate as a CDN.

+The backend must never become a stream relay.

 The backend must never become a broadcast backend.

 The backend must never become the source of truth for playlist data.

-## Rule 3 - Backend Allowed Scope
+## Rule 4 - Backend Allowed Scope

 The backend may manage: